olaviinha/SampleRNN-Colab/README.md

 # SampleRNN

-This is [Tensorflow implementation of SampleRNN](https://github.com/Unisound/SampleRNN) with a single modification.
-Please check [the original repository](https://github.com/Unisound/SampleRNN) for details and manual.
+This is an ever so slightly modified version of [Tensorflow implementation of SampleRNN](https://github.com/Unisound/SampleRNN) to be run in Google Colab.
+You're probably better off with [the original repository](https://github.com/Unisound/SampleRNN) (see for details & manual).

-## Modification
+## Modifications

-This version only adds support to `--output_dir` argument, allowing you to specify a path where generated WAV files are saved.
+- Added `--output_dir` argument, allowing you to specify a path where generated WAV files are saved.
+- 44.1 kHz sample rate